Last week, I went to an orientation for baking school. It was very fun for: me. It was not fun for: 2.0.

 My orientation took 2 hours.
 2.0′s lecture took 30 minutes.
 For a college, this math seemed way off.

 These here cookies are the sort of thing you make to say: it wasn’t my fault, but I’m really sorry that it happened.
 They also say: I’m sorry you waited an hour an a half in the cafeteria for me.
-Now, if you want a cookie that says: it wasn’t my fault, and I’m only moderately sorry that it happened, you won’t frost them.
+Now, if you want a cookie that says: it wasn’t my fault, and I’m only moderately sorry that it happened, don’t frost them.
 (FYI, soufflé is how you say it was totally my fault, and I’m really sorry about it.)

 You can store these cookies, in unbaked log form, in your refrigerator for a couple of weeks.
 You can also freeze them.
 That means you can whip ‘em out and bake them at the last minute, which will, in turn, make you look like a genius.
 People will say, “how does she do it?
 When does she find the time?”
 And you will toss your hair and laugh a laugh that says: you should really get your act together.